LAST UPDATED: 5/4/23 – Tips for Taking Pictures in Low Light

 Each camera model will vary in how well it is able to perform at higher ISO settings.
 Full frame cameras are typically able to perform much better than crop sensor cameras because they allow more light into the sensor.

-In order to effectively use the ISO to adjust your camera to lower lighting situations, it is important to first understand how ISO stops work.
+In order to effectively use the ISO to adjust your camera for taking pictures in low light, it is important to first understand how ISO stops work.
 Your camera will have ISO settings that start at 50 or 100 and then double with each stop.
 For instance, you will see 100, 200, 400, 800, 1600, 3200, etc… as your ISO setting options.

 The maximum ISO setting will vary by camera, depending on how good your camera’s sensor is at dealing with the noise associated with a high ISO.
 Again, full frame cameras will typically have a higher maximum ISO setting than crop sensor cameras because they allow more light into the sensor.